stymwg/Project1/README.md

 You have two folders, one containing short-read Illumina data and the other containing long-read Nanopore data.
 Ensure the working directory within the server is shared/
 ##Setup
 Run the following command in Git Bash: sbatch [the name of script you wish to run - for unpolished and polished short reads, this is SR_SX_script.sh.
 For unpolished long reads, this is SX_pass_only.sh.
 For polished long reads, this is medaka_LR_SX.sh.
-For hybrid scripts this is]
+For hybrid scripts this is hybrid_S5]
 ##Technologies
 Python version: 3.7.11
 Unicycler Version: v0.4.8